How does Ultrasound Guided Sclerotherapy work?

-Ultrasound allows the doctor to visualise all the veins under the skin that need treatment, and to precisely guide a tiny catheter into the varicose vein.
-Then, a special foaming substance known as a sclerosing agent is injected into the vein, which causes the vein to collapse and seal shut.
-The body then absorbs the vein into the surrounding tissue, making it disappear from view, and at the same time, your blood is rerouted to healthier veins in the area.
+The second part of the sentence refers to the medication type.
+A special medicine known as a sclerosing agent is can be injected veins which causes them to collapse and seal shut.
+The body then absorbs the vein into the surrounding tissue.
+After a number of weeks it disappears from view.
+At the same time blood is rerouted to healthier veins in the area which are deeper down.

 What can I expect during the procedure?

 Most patients will describe a very small amount of "stinging" pain owing to the medicines activity.
 Tiny fine needles are used to treat the varicose veins so it's often not the pain from the needle which is most worrying.
 The stinging pain will go away with walking after the procedure or with the application of compression stockings.

 Is Ultrasound Guided Sclerotherapy the same as Foam Sclerotherapy?